Chiang Mai Zoo: Animals

-Overall, 400 animal species are represented in the zoo including Humboldt penguins, Cape fur seals, koalas, Indian rhinoceroses, hippopotamuses, greater flamingos, gaur, red-shanked doucs, Bornean orangutans, African spurred tortoises, Asiatic black bears, Malayan sun bears, giant anteaters, Indochinese tigers, Barbary sheep, Malayan tapirs, and many reptile species.
-The zoo is also home to two Asian elephants and three giant pandas.
+Overall, 400 animal species are represented in the zoo, including Humboldt penguins, Cape fur seals, koalas, Indian rhinoceroses, hippopotamuses, greater flamingos, gaur, red-shanked doucs, Bornean orangutans, African spurred tortoises, Asiatic black bears, Malayan sun bears, giant anteaters, Indochinese tigers, Barbary sheep, Malayan tapirs, and many reptile species.
+The zoo is also home to two Asian elephants and was previously home to three giant pandas.

-Giant pandas Lin Hui and Chuang Chuang arrived at the zoo on 12 October 2003, and were on a 10-year loan from China as part of its so-called panda diplomacy.
-Their daughter Lin Bing was born at the zoo on 27 May 2009, and will be returned to China when she is two years old.
+Giant pandas Lin Hui and Chuang Chuang arrived at the zoo on 12 October 2003, and were on a ten-year loan from China as part of its so-called panda diplomacy.
+Their daughter, Lin Bing, was born at the zoo on 27 May 2009, and was returned to China when she was two years old.
 Lin Bing is one of just a few giant pandas born in captivity outside China.
+Chuang Chuang died on 16 September 2019 from heart failure and Lin Hui died on 19 April 2023 while under medical care.

 The aquarium houses many species of fish and marine life, including crustaceans and Asian arowana.
-It also has carnivorous fish such as sharks.
+It also houses carnivorous fish, such as sharks.